ad-26/simple_python_API/README.md

-# simple_python_API
+# Books-Management (simple-flask-API)
-This is simple python API for handling Books.
+This is simple Books-Management API for handling books using flask .

 Run api.py file and go to your browser to add/del/get the list of books.